goladus/ff4fepr/README.md

 Final Fantasy 4 Free Enterprise Post-Randomizer

 This tool dumps information or makes modifications to a specified smc file.
-Currently, the smc file must be a raw, uncompressed file.
+Currently, the smc file must be a raw, uncompressed (unzipped) file.

 By default, no modifications are written to disk.
 The --apply/-a flag will write a new file to disk.
 The new file will be in the same location as the original rom, with the seed appended to the original filename.